l2Aquel/Pyspark-Data-Analysis/README.md

 The project utilizes the pyspark.sql module to execute high-performance transformations:

 ## 1. Data Cleaning & Schema Management

-String Manipulation: Leveraged concat_ws for efficient string concatenation of First Name and Last Name.
+- String Manipulation: Leveraged concat_ws for efficient string concatenation of First Name and Last Name.

-Schema Standardization: Employed withColumnRenamed to enforce snake_case naming conventions across the dataset.
+- Schema Standardization: Employed withColumnRenamed to enforce snake_case naming conventions across the dataset.

-Temporal Processing: Used to_date with specific format strings ('dd-MM-yyyy') to cast string data into native Spark DateType for chronological filtering.
+- Temporal Processing: Used to_date with specific format strings ('dd-MM-yyyy') to cast string data into native Spark DateType for chronological filtering.

 ## 2. Analytical Queries & Aggregations

-Grouping & Aggregation: Utilized groupBy combined with agg to perform multi-metric calculations (count, avg, sum, max).
+- Grouping & Aggregation: Utilized groupBy combined with agg to perform multi-metric calculations (count, avg, sum, max).

-Pivoting: Implemented pivot on categorical columns (Gender) to create cross-tabulation reports for salary distribution.
+- Pivoting: Implemented pivot on categorical columns (Gender) to create cross-tabulation reports for salary distribution.

-Conditional Logic: Applied when and otherwise to create the Leave_Utilization derived feature, demonstrating proficiency in vectorized conditional processing.
+- Conditional Logic: Applied when and otherwise to create the Leave_Utilization derived feature, demonstrating proficiency in vectorized conditional processing.

 ## 3. Advanced Window Functions

-The project demonstrates mastery of the pyspark.sql.window.Window object for contextual analysis:

-Ranking: Used dense_rank() partitioned by Department to identify the top earners in each group.
+- Ranking: Used dense_rank() partitioned by Department to identify the top earners in each group.

-Running Totals: Implemented cumulative salary calculations using sum() over an ordered window.
+- Running Totals: Implemented cumulative salary calculations using sum() over an ordered window.

-Lead Analysis: Leveraged lead() to compare an employee's salary against the "next" highest earner within a Country partition, effectively calculating salary gaps.
+- Lead Analysis: Leveraged lead() to compare an employee's salary against the "next" highest earner within a Country partition, effectively calculating salary gaps.